CPRO-Session1/FinalProject/README.md

 Your project is due Friday, July 15, 2016 at 4pm.
 Please submit ALL files (source code, external libraries, data files, and executable).

+#### Evaluation
+Your project will be evaluated based on a number of things, including (but not limited to)
+  - the creativity of your project and approach
+  - the cleanliness of your implementation